-You are being given this Fact Sheet because your sample(s) is being tested or was tested for antibodies to the virus that causes Coronavirus Disease 2019 (COVID-19) using the Dimension EXL SARS-CoV-2 IgG assay (CV2G).
+You are being given this Fact Sheet because your sample(s) is being tested or was tested for antibodies to the virus that causes Coronavirus Disease 2019 (COVID-19) using the COVID-19 Self-Collected Antibody Test System.

 You should not interpret the results of this test as an indication or degree of immunity or protection from infection.